practicalli/astro/README.md

 # Practicalli Astro Configuration

-Clojure development and more with [AstroNvim version 4](https://github.com/AstroNvim/AstroNvim)
+Clojure development and more with [Neovim 0.10.x](https://neovim.org/) and [AstroNvim version 4](https://github.com/AstroNvim/AstroNvim)

 > [Practicalli Neovim](https://practical.li/neovim/) describes the Clojure REPL workflow, rich Git and GitHub clients and easy management of plugins and tools using this configuration.